tendstofortytwo/prose/posts/hello-world.md

 });
 ```

 The second route is the problem -- it seems that Go's built-in router doesn't support parameters in the URL by default.
 The internet seems to be torn on this issue -- half the people suggest that I use something like the [gorilla/mux](https://github.com/gorilla/mux) package, while the other half suggest [creating my own router](https://benhoyt.com/writings/go-routing/).
 I don't really like either solution.
-The first goes against the spirit of what I wanted to do when I started -- use the standard library tools to create the server, while the second seems a bit overkill -- I only need to serve a home page, a page for individual blogs, some static content, and maybe a custom error page.
+The first goes against the spirit of what I wanted to do when I started -- use the standard library tools to create the server.
+On the other hand, the second seems a bit overkill -- I only need to serve a home page, a page for individual blogs, some static content, and maybe a custom error page.

 I ended up going with something similar to [Alex Wagner's approach](https://blog.merovius.de/2017/06/18/how-not-to-use-an-http-router.html).
-He calls it "not using an HTTP router", but my solution is slightly different, to where I don't think that's quite correct for me.
-He first looks at the path prefix, then sends it to another handler which handles that paths of that prefix, including handling different HTTP verbs.
-I have a similar solution, but each of my downstream handlers are so small, that the thing I ended up with essentially a router anyway.
-That said, a router for a simple website can be as simple as the website itself.
+He suggests not using a big monolithic "router" module at all, but to make small routing decisions wherever necessary.
+In his example, he first looks at the path prefix, then sends it to another handler which handles paths of that prefix, including handling different HTTP verbs.
+I have a similar solution, but each of my downstream handlers is so small, that the thing I ended up with was essentially a monolithic router.
+That said, a router for a simple website can be as simple as the website itself, so this is not necessarily an issue.
+I am using a format that should let me compartmentalize decisions similarly later, if need be.
 Here's what my router currently looks like (with some implementation details elided):

 ```go
 func (s *server) router(res http.ResponseWriter, req *http.Request) {